Frequently Asked Questions

 The final written assignment is the one you send in for checking by your tutor.
 All other assignments you keep on file in case your tutor asks for them at the end of your course.

-If you want to achieve a certificate, providing the final assignment is successfully completed, and you pay the small admin fee, your tutor will award you a Lingfield Equine Certificate.
+If you want to achieve a certificate, providing the final assignment is successfully completed, and you pay the small admin fee (see below), your tutor will award you a Lingfield Equine Certificate.

 If you successfully complete all the elements of the Intermediate Diploma programmes you can opt to gain an Intermediate Diploma.
 Occasionally, should a tutor feel any answers need more work, they send the assignment back to you with advice and help on how to rework the relevant answer/s.